About

 Ube halaya

-• You can use store-bought ube halaya, or make homemade ube halaya according to this recipe.
+• You can use store-bought ube halaya, or make homemade ube halaya according to my recipe.

 • If you can't find frozen ube or fresh ube, you can make this with purple sweet potatoes or regular sweet potatoes as well.